okomok/belt/README.md

 # belt

-Code snippets for investigating dependent-method-types, especially the type-level metaprogramming around them.
+Code snippets for investigating dependent-method-types.

+In this research, you should minimize the use of type-parameters and type-members.

 ## Links